- Sunscreen Ingredients Information

 What is a physical and chemical sunscreen ingredient?

 - Chemical sunscreen ingredients absorb sunlight preventing sun damage, absorb into your skin, can cause allergic reactions, and burning eyes when perspiring.

 - Physical ingredients sit on your skin’s surface forming a protective barrier and don’t have the ability to be absorbed into your skin.
 Light is either absorbed into the ingredient or reflected away from your body back into the atmosphere, similar to a mirror or tin foil.
-Our flesh tone Chemical Free Sunscreen SPF 58 doesn't cause allergic reactions, burn your eyes when perspiring, and always recommended for children.

 - Zinc oxide protects you from UVB and most of UVA providing more UVA protection than titanium dioxide.
 Listed at the top of the FDA monograph as effective sun protection and considered the best broad spectrum protection.
 Zinc oxide is also known for its mild antimicrobial and wound healing properties.